-- # Data protection regulations in Denmark require a minimum of 5 individuals in each group.
-Therefore, we have collapsed number of cases in the moderate and strenuous categories among women.
-There were in total 21 cases of IHD in the moderate and strenuous - 15 categories among women.
+Data protection regulations in Denmark require a minimum of 5 individuals in each group.
+Therefore we have collapsed number of cases in the moderate and strenuous categories among women.
+There were in total 21 cases of ischemic heart occupational physical activity. disease; OPA, ischaemic heart HR, Hazard ratio; CI, confidence interval; IHD, categories among and strenuous the moderate disease (IHD)